 Restaurant CAM Overcharges: What Small Owners Miss on NNN Leases

 Restaurant tenants sign some of the most landlord-favorable NNN leases in commercial real estate.
 The combination of below-market base rents (offset by percentage rent clauses), intense competition for desirable locations, and short negotiating timelines pushes restaurant operators into leases with broad CAM pass-through provisions, minimal exclusion lists, and no caps on controllable expenses.
 For a single-location operator with $1.2 million in annual sales, a $15,000 CAM overcharge represents nearly a full point of profit margin.
+How many restaurant operators with 4-year-old leases have ever verified that the denominator in their pro-rata calculation is correct?
+Coffee shop and cafe tenants face the same structural issues, as do franchise restaurant operators whose management agreements give the franchisor, not the franchisee, control over lease negotiation.
+For a deeper look at why restaurant NNN costs run so high, that guide breaks down the specific cost drivers by lease type.

 Most small restaurant owners never audit their CAM charges.
 The reasons are predictable: the bill arrives during a busy quarter, it looks official, and the cost of a traditional audit doesn't pencil out on a 1,800-square-foot space.
 The result is a persistent pattern of overcharges that go unchallenged for years.

 The four most common CAM overcharge patterns in restaurant leases are: excluded service charges bundled into the operating pool, management fee structures that exceed lease caps or operate on a fee-on-fee basis, controllable expense cap violations, and percentage rent interactions that affect the CAM base calculation.
+More on that below.

 Restaurant CAM Benchmarks